LinkedIn Video Downloader Not Working? Here’s What to Do

 “Video not found”

-➡ The video may be private, restricted, or removed
+➡ The video may be private, removed, restricted, or copied incorrectly from the LinkedIn app.

 Downloader not responding